Vinitha-dotcom/Pizza-Analysis-Dashboard/README.md

 • Merge all pivot tables into one dashboard and apply slicer to make dynamic

 ## Project Insight
- DAYS
 Orders are highest on Sunday/Monday evenings.
- MONTHLY
 There are maximum orders from month of July and May.
 Best Sellers-
- REVENUE The Thai Chicken Pizza Contributes  to maximum Revenue.
+The Thai Chicken Pizza Contributes  to maximum Revenue.
+The Classic Deluxe Pizza
+Contributes to maximum Total Quantities
+The Classic Deluxe Pizza
+Contributes
+to maximum Total Orders

+Worst sellers

+The Brie Carre Pizza Contributes to maximum Revenue The Brie Carre Pizza Contributes to maximumTotal Quantities The Brie Carre Pizza Contributes to maximum Total Orders

 ## Dashboard